-CAs are technically also subscribers of certificates within the DPP, either as a PCA issuing a self signed Certificate to itself, or as a CA issued a Certificate by a superior CA. References to "end entities" and "subscribers" in this CPS, however, apply only to end-user Subscribers.
+CAs are technically also subscribers of certificates within the DigiCert Public PKI, either as a primary CA issuing a self signed Certificate to itself, or as a Issuer CA issued a Certificate by a superior CA. References to "end entities" and "subscribers" in this CPS, however, apply only to end-user Subscribers.